Skip to Content

 • 1 lime, cut into 8 wedges

-• Mexican hot sauce, to taste (such as Tapatio)
+• 1 teaspoon Mexican hot sauce, or to taste (such as Tapatio)

 Method

-1. In a large skillet set over medium heat, cook the chorizo, crumbling it with a wooden spoon, about 5-6 minutes.
+1. Place the chorizo in a large skillet over medium heat.
+Cook, breaking it up with a wooden spoon, until browned, about 6 minutes.

-4. Spread the warm meat and bean mixture onto the tostada shells.
-Sprinkle with cotija cheese, iceberg lettuce, pico de gallo, guacamole and more cotija.
+4. Divide the bean mixture evenly among the tostada shells.
+Sprinkle each with cotija, lettuce, pico de gallo, guacamole, dividing evenly.

 Nutrition Info